ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 So, we cannot insist on there being only one proposer because our consensus algorithm depends on a consensus algorithm.
 For instance, if we relied on Paxos to determine a new leader, then we're depending on an algorithm that might never terminate.

 Some consensus algorithms go through a phase in which they elect a leader (which requires consensus) and then that leader becomes the sole proposer.
-This does not eliminate the possibility of the *Duelling Proposers Problem* (because it could still occur during leader election phase); however, it confines nontermination to the leader election phase and removes it from the value proposal phase.
+This does not eliminate the possibility of the *Duelling Proposers Problem* (because it could still occur during leader election phase); however, it confines non-termination to the leader election phase and removes it from the value proposal phase.

 This is strategy for reducing risk, not removing it.

 ## Would It Ever Make Sense to Compromise on a Different Property?

-So far, we have seen that the Paxos algorithm values *agreement* and *validity* over termination; therefore, it sees nontermination as an acceptable risk in the quest to achieve agreement and validation.
+So far, we have seen that the Paxos algorithm values *agreement* and *validity* over termination; therefore, it sees non-termination as an acceptable risk in the quest to achieve agreement and validation.

 But is there another way we could work here?